-- 1. Students that bring weapons such as knives, guns, or other items that are normally associated as weapons will be recommended for expulsion on the first offence. - 2.
-Students in possession of drugs or drug related materials will be recommended for expulsion on the first offence - 3.
-On a student's fourth suspension, in accordance with the Board's policy and state law, the student shall be recommended for expulsion.
+- 1. Students that bring weapons such as knives, guns, or other items that are normally associated as weapons will be recommended for expulsion on the first offense. (a knife with a blade equal to or in excess of two and one-half inches in length) - 2.
+Students in possession of drugs or drug related materials will be recommended for expulsion on the first offense. (any illegal narcotic, drug, or other controlled substance) - 3.
+Students in possession of tobacco, alcohol, and/or vaping products will be recommended for expulsion. (possession of tobacco, alcohol, or vaping product on school property, on a school bus, or at a school-sponsored event, may be recommended for expulsion) - 4.
+On a student's third suspension, in accordance with the Board's policy and state law, the student shall be recommended for expulsion.